GenericMappingTools/GMT.jl/docs/src/lines.md

 name of a file with at least two columns (x,y), but optionally more, a GMTdatset object with also two or more columns.

-This module plots a large variaty of lines and polygons.
+This module plots a large variety of lines and polygons.
 It goes from *simple* lines and polygons (color/pattern filled or not) to the so called *decorated* lines.
 That is, lines decorated with symbols and text patterns.

 This module is a subset of `plot` to make it simpler to draw line plots.
-So not all of its (fine) controling parameters are not listed here.
+So not all (fine) controlling parameters are not listed here.
 For the finest control, user should consult the `plot` module.

 Parameters
 ----------